DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 The hybrid economy was visible within all three communities insofar as residents supported themselves on a mixture of social security payments and local employment.
-The cattle project at Mungalawarru, aspirations to develop cultural tourism at Kwale Kwale, and bush foods at Imanagara were instances of the customary activities that represented the possibility of enterprise.
+The cattle project at Mungalawurru, aspirations to develop cultural tourism at Kwale Kwale, and bush foods at Imangara were instances of the customary activities that represented the possibility of enterprise.
 One question we had was whether improved telecommunications could assist these ‘off-the-grid’ communities in